Restaurants in Buenos Aires

 Address: Av.
 Alicia Moreau de Justo 550

 For modern Argentinean cuisine, silky red wines and a comfortable contemporary atmosphere, try out the renowned Sucre restaurant.
-With both a lunch and supper menu, this Argentinean favourite serves up mouth-watering meat dishes and light fusion tapas.
-Enjoy a predrink at the attractive bar and soak up the lively ambiance of this well-established Buenos Aires eatery.
+With both a lunch and dinner menu, this Argentinean favourite serves up mouth-watering meat dishes and light fusion tapas.
+Enjoy a pre-drink at the trendy bar and soak up the lively ambiance of this well-established Buenos Aires eatery.

 Address: Mariscal Jose de Sucre

 Buenos Aires is known for its 'closed door' (puertas cerradas) restaurants, where top-class chefs create mouth-watering meals in their own homes.
 One of the most popular is I Latina, serving five- to seven-course Latin fusion meals with wine pairings on Thursday, Friday, and Saturday nights.
 The restaurant also serves brunch on Sundays.
 Reservations are required.

 A well-known restaurant among tourists, La Cabrera is situated on a corner and makes a wonderful setting for outdoor dining, but the charming inside dining room with exposed brick walls and antique posters is just as pleasant.
 La Cabrera serves some of the best steak in Buenos Aires, with portions guaranteed to suit their prices.
 One of the restaurant's specialties is pamplona, a roll made of various meats and sauces.
 The pork ribs with a sauce of dried tomatoes and pesto is a definite must and all meals are served with a selection of olives, spreads, sauces, breads, and other appetisers.
 Open Wednesday to Sunday for lunch and dinner, Mondays and Tuesdays dinner only.
 Reservations are recommended.